GRE Psychology Test

 - The final section consists of questions on general topics like history of Psychology, psychometrics, statistics etc.

-If you need more information about the subject matter of the questions of GRE Psychology then click on the following link: http://www.ets.org/gre/subject/about/content/psychology Each of the questions in the paper is followed by 5 options.
+If you need more information about the subject matter of the questions then click on the following link: http://www.ets.org/gre/subject/about/content/psychology Each of the questions in the paper is followed by 5 options.
 You will have to select the correct option from them.

-Knowledge of the question paper format and scoring system will help you in your preparation for GRE Psychology.
+Knowledge of the question paper format and scoring system will help you in your preparation for this test.
 However, there are some more things that you should know about it and they are discussed in the following section.

 More about GRE Psychology

 The subject tests of GRE are held in the months of October, November and April.
 It is held all over the world only on particular dates of the 3 afore-mentioned months.
-Check out the official website to find out about the dates of GRE Psychology and then register for the examination.
+Check out the official website to find out about the dates and then register for the examination.

-However, a good score in GRE Psychology will always put you in good stead with the particular department.
+However, a good score in this test will always put you in good stead with the particular department.
 Moreover, it will also prove to the admissions authorities your intent, seriousness and knowledge of the subject.
 So gather all the information about the particular subject and start preparing for it!

 Terms and Conditions